kmarkus/rFSM/doc/README.txt

   validate the fsm model and transform the fsm to be suitable for execution.
 Initalization is done using the =rfsm.init(fsm)= function, that takes a (string) rfsm description as input and returns an initalized fsm.
-To load an rfsm from a file and initalize it, the =rfsm.load(filename)= function can be used:
+To load an rfsm from a file and initialize it, the =rfsm.load(filename)= function can be used: